cs432-websci-fall20/hw2-archiving-DesmondChambers/report.md

 *How well archived are the URIs in your collection?*

-The internet is more archived that I thought it would be as shown by the graph a little less than 50% of the urls have been archived.
+The internet is more archived that I thought it would be.
+As shown by the graph a little less than 50% of the urls have been archived.
 Some had alot of timemaps and seem like they were archived daily.

 ### Q3